 Electric bike are expensive

 A high-quality entry-level electric bike costs upwards of $1,000, and with an average value of $3,000, with high-end e-bikes costing as much as $12,000.
 With an investment such as this, you have to make sure you have adequate coverage for damage or theft.
 Additionally, electric bikes are usually complex with electrical, mechanical and computer driven systems that travel fast, for long distances at a time, making them more sensitive to damage or loss.
-E-bikes are specialist pieces of kit, and fixing them or replacing components and spares that may have been unintentionally broken or stolen can cost a bundle of money.
+Fixing them or replacing components been broken or stolen can cost a bundle of money.
 An electric bike battery, for example, can cost anywhere between $150 and $800.
 Motors aren’t cheap either.